22 Apr 2025

 How does covariate affect observation error relative to our stochastic trend.

 Example.
 You are tracking population size using stream surveys.
-Turbidity affects your observation error.
+Turbidity and temperature affects your observation error.

 Multivariate Example - Covariates in state process